Content promotion seems to be the part of content marketing that most people struggle with.

 “How do you know if you’re driving “targeted visitors” to your site”

-We know we’re driving targeted visitors due to the e-mail addresses that we’ve collected and the e-mails we’ve gotten back in response to our welcome e-mail.
+We know we’re driving targeted visitors due to the email addresses that we’ve collected and the responses we’ve received to our welcome email.

 Join the G&C Content Strategies Newsletter

 We send in depth articles about content marketing about once a week.
 No list posts, no high level stuff.